 Distress Tolerance

-This module focuses on teaching patients how to manage their emotions in stressful situations.
+The distress tolerance module focuses on teaching patients how to manage their emotions in stressful situations.
 This helps patients to accept the situation and avoid high-risk situations.
-DBT teaches patients how to distract themselves during high distress from difficult emotions, by focusing on positive aspects of their lives, or thinking about the bigger picture.
+DBT teaches patients how to distract themselves during high distress from difficult emotions, by focusing on positive aspects of their lives or thinking about the bigger picture.

 Emotional Regulation